vidyar/shippabledocs1/sources/config.rst

   # for public modules use
   git://github.com/someuser/somelibrary.git

-  # for private modules you can use
+  # for private modules use
   git@github.com:someuser/somelibrary.git

-If you would like to turn submodules off completely use this
+If you would like to turn submodules off completely -

 .. code-block:: python